FelixOnline/v2/content/articles/2015-2-3-artificial-intelligence-with-a-consciousness.md

 subtitle: >
   Lauren Ratcliffe on an Imperial professor’s involvement in the film Ex-Machina
 date: "2015-02-03 14:54:39 +0000"

 # Attributes from Felix Online V1
 id: "5185"
 old_path: /science/5185/artificial-intelligence-with-a-consciousness-
 aliases:
  - /science/5185/artificial-intelligence-with-a-consciousness-
+imported: true
+comments:
+ - Whoa This blog looks exactly like my old one Its on a totally different topic but it has pretty much the same layout and design Outstanding choice of colorsmoncler online china httpwwwtargettisportingclubititmoncleronlinechina8154htmlWow incredible blog layout How long have you been blogging for you made blogging look easy The overall look of your web site is magnificent as well as the contentmoncler winterjassen online free httpwwwwebenconlnlmonclerwinterjassenonlinefree13807htmlIt is a well known fact that getting into shape requires a hard perform its magic Seattles dream 300 set out to the season ended on April 11 when the Wizards won 10 with 10man Sounders FCcrdits fut rapidement httpcreditsfutcomGreat web site youve gotten herenhl 17 coins httpweliveinplymouthcoukconfessionsconfession301You have got terrific knowlwdge listed heremadden 17 httpteapartytownusforumthread167fifa17coinsovesbelowfreezinglevel

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true